3 min read

 Nurses have a goal for the number of rounds to complete each day.
 Their focus is completing the rounds to meet their goal, which is important.
 However, if your nurses are completing their rounds by rushing in and out of the patient’s room to check the task off their list, you won’t see the full benefits possible from patient rounding.

 Meaningful rounding is not going through the motions of survey questions.
 It’s having a real exchange with the patient, engaging them in conversation.
-When patient rounding is done right, there is compelling evidence to show that it works2.
-It is important for leaders to communicate the organizational goals and proven benefits to achieve rounding success and exceptional patient experience scores.
+When patient rounding is done right, there is compelling evidence to show that it works.2 It is important for leaders to communicate the organizational goals and proven benefits to achieve rounding success and exceptional patient experience scores.

 How to Achieve Meaningful Rounding